CopernicaMarketingSoftware/Documentation/SMTPeter/dmarc-deployment.md

 to abuse the domain, or that the company has just not completely rolled out DKIM and SPF and that some mails might still be valid despite the mismatch.

-On the other hand, DMARC also allows senders to receive periodic notifications from receivers about failed checks, so that they can roll out DMARC slowly, and get notifications if anything is wrong.
+Besides that, DMARC allows senders to receive periodic notifications from receivers about failed checks, so that they can roll out DMARC slowly, and get notifications if anything is wrong.